hasura/learn-graphql/tutorials/backend/backend-stack/tutorial-site/content/languages/go.md

 Go is an open-source programming language supported by Google.
 Learn more at [the official website](https://go.dev/).

-The following guide covers common backend application tasks and how they can tie into Hasura.
+The following guide covers common backend application tasks, such as creating REST endpoints.
+We also go over how to integrate your Go app with Hasura.

 > New to Hasura?
 The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API so that you can build and ship modern, performant apps and APIs 10x faster.
 Hasura connects to your databases, REST and GraphQL endpoints, and third-party APIs to provide a unified, connected, real-time, secured GraphQL API for all your data.
 Check out [the documentation](https://hasura.io/docs/latest/index/).